YYQ-Tester/automation-exercise-pom/README.md

 ## Key Implementation Notes
 - Cookie consent dialog is handled in `BasePage.goto()` — applied automatically on every page
-- Signup form uses a dictionary to fill multiple fields in !
+- Signup form uses a dictionary to fill multiple fields in one loop
+- Cart list uses CSS prefix selector `tr[id^="product-"]` to match all product rows
+- Product ID is stored before deletion, then used to verify the element is no longer visible
+- `uuid` generates unique fake emails; `Faker` provides other signup data
+- Temporary file is created at runtime and passed to the file input — no real file stored in project
+- Dialog event listener is registered with a lambda before the triggering action

+## How to Run
+pip install -r requirements.txt pytest tests/ pytest tests/ --headed        # run with browser visible pytest tests/ -v              # verbose output

+## Author
+Emily